Stonewall (1995 film): Plot

 Matty Dean, a young gay man, arrives in New York City and heads for Greenwich Village.
 He falls in with crossdressing sex worker La Miranda and friends, who take him to Stonewall Inn.
 There is a police raid and Matty and La Miranda are arrested.
 They are bailed out by Bostonia, the African-American "mother" of the queens who hang out at Stonewall, and the secret lover of Vinnie, the deeply closeted mafioso who runs Stonewall.
 Matty and La Miranda go back to her place where she receives her draft notice.
 Matty attends a meeting of the Mattachine Society, where he meets Burt and Ethan.
 The group is planning a picket at Independence Hall in Philadelphia.
-Ethan and Matty witness an initiation of sorts as a young man named José becomes the persona Camelia.
+Matty later witnesses an initiation of sorts as a young man named José becomes the persona Camelia.
 After the ceremony they return to La Miranda's place and have sex.

 Matty spends time with Ethan, who is a writer under a pseudonym for a homophile magazine.
 La Miranda reports to the induction center in full drag and is ordered to go for psychological evaluation.
 La Miranda is terrified because of former bad experiences with psychiatrists, so Matty dons her clothes and meets with the doctor in her place, securing a rejection from military service for her as a "sexual deviant."
-On the subway ride home, Matty tells La Miranda he loves her.
+On the subway ride home, La Miranda tells Matty that she’s never had a hero before and asks if he loves her, to which he replies that it’s his turn to be scared.